svenmarley/collab-editing-poc/README.md

 This project was boot-strapped with [Create React App](https://github.com/facebook/create-react-app).

 This is a project I was asked to complete as a technical interview.
 It was quite substantial to try to accomplish in 6-8 hours.
 I did not succeed at that goal.
+I probably spent more like 30-40 hours on it.

-This project uses Node JS and Express as the server, and React Redux in the browser.
+This project uses Node JS and Express as the server, and React Redux for the browser.

-Honesty about my development skills:
+###Honesty about my development skills:
 * I have not been a full time developer for 10 years.
 * My last full time development position was in PHP and MVC frameworks.
 * I have written 1 other React application for a class I am taking.
 I am a newbie.
-* I have written 1 other "production" code for a project I was working on for google.
+* I have written 1 other "production" NodeJS project I was working on for google.
 I am a newbie.